 Atmananda’s Memoirs – The story of Mooli Baba

-Since we saw him eating only the vegetable Mooli, everyone brought Mooli to him as their offering.
-And as remedy or cure, he always gave everyone Mooli.
+Since we saw him eating only the vegetable mooli, everyone brought mooli to him as their offering.
+And as a remedy or cure, he always gave everyone moolis.
 Once, for a patient with throat cancer, he made him open his mouth and pushed a mooli inside and pulled it out thrice.
-He screamed in pain, but was instantly cured.
+The man screamed in pain, but was instantly cured.
 His methods were strange.
-One lady drank the juice of the Mooli that he gave and it cured her stomach ulcer.
-His Mooli cured all illnesses spontaneously.
+One lady drank the juice of the mooli that he gave and it cured her stomach ulcer.
+His mooli cured all illnesses spontaneously.
 But, some days, he will never come out of his tent or meet anyone.
-And on those days, if anyone comes near, he will throw Mooli at them and drive them away.
-And if the Mooli hit them, it healed them instantaneously.
+And on those days, if anyone comes near, he will throw mooli at them and drive them away.
+And if the mooli hit them, it healed them instantaneously.
 He was so powerful.
 The strangest thing I ever heard was his pushing a mooli up the anus of an old man suffering from piles and it healed him!
 They say that blood poured out of him and became a pool around his feet and people were frightened that he may die.
 He cried aloud in fear and confusion too.
 Soon, he became normal and he left on his own, fully healed!”

 “Mooli Baba only articulates one word – AUM which sounds like Hmm from his mouth.
 He never asks anyone anything and whenever he needs something, money just appears in his hands and he pays for everything with cash.”